SungHoHong2/Leetcode-Experiment/medium/Merge_Intervals/README.md

 ```

 **MergeSorting the TreeNode**
-- Solution without sorting, because:
+- Solution without **sorting** before running the algorithm
-    - To add intervals and merge them for a large stream of intervals
-- Why use middle for comparison and not start or end boundaries?
-    - Can use merge-sort technique to query the merged intervals result when the left subtree does not overlap with the right subtree.
+- Apply the merge-sort technique when querying the intervals
+    - add:
+        - add intervals to left and right if not overlapped
+        - merge intervals to the parent if overlapped
+    - query:
+        - merge sort while checking for overlaps from left and right child
 - [Source code](source/TreeMergeSort.py)
 ```python
 class TreeNode: